BigSpoon33/obsidianOs/Datacore Examples.md

 	- [ ] https://gist.github.com/furbas16e8/61794d1cfbfd9477840c05fefa6b3551
 - [ ] meal planner
 	- [x] recipes category
+		- [ ] I need to get the recipe Breakfast, Lunch, and Dinner, frontmatter to be in "[[]]" when you click the buttons in the widget.
+		- [ ] meal planner load doesn't update the frontmatter and the save button still dont work
 		- [ ] web clipper recipe url to recipe note
 		- [ ] recipes widget is doing that thing where it updates the frontmatter then reverts.
 I think we solved it by saving the ui values to the fast local memory and letting the obsidian file save happen in the background.
 	- [x] build planner similar to the exercise example